-1) Interview (Students history playing the game, any physical limitations, and what they hope to achieve by taking lessons with me)
+1) Interview - students history playing the game, any physical limitations, and their goals.

-2) Swing assessment (Examine student's ballflight and identify the cancer in his/her swing)
+2) Swing assessment - Examine the student ball flight and identify the cancer in his/her swing

 3) Explain what the student does well, could improve upon, and set up a plan for improvement.

-4) Work to help student make a repeatbale swing that leads to solid contact and longer, straighter shots.
+4) Work to help the student make a repeatable swing that leads to solid contact and longer, straighter shots.

 First lesson is $35 (1 hour lesson).
 All lessons after are $60 (1 hour lesson).
 I want to earn my students appreciation and trust upon meeting them for the first time, and make sure they are comfortable moving forward.
 I value their time and investment towards improving.